 Four Main Types of Flow Rack

-Used pallet flow racking is one of the least expensive styles of flow rack because it only requires slim lanes of wheels, also known as pallet flow rails, to transport the product.
-As the name implies, this style requires inventory to be placed on pallets, as the wheels are spaced in a way that is only compatible with pallets.
+Pallet flow racking is one of the least expensive styles of flow rack because it only requires slim lanes of wheels, also known as pallet flow rails, to transport the product.
+As the name implies, this style requires inventory to be placed on pallets, as the wheels are spaced in a way which are only compatible with pallets.
 The pallet flow rails have brakes that slow down the pallet as it travels to the front of the rack.

-Used skate-wheel flow rack uses staggered and equally spaced “skate” wheels to transport the product to the front of the racking.
+Skate-wheel flow rack uses staggered and equally spaced “skate” wheels to transport the product to the front of the racking.
 This style allows for unrestricted product weight and size because there are no lanes.
 Skate wheels can be made of plastic or metal, depending on the product being stored.
-Typically skate wheels can hold more weight than flow rails because the weight is more evenly distributed among a larger number of wheels.
+Typically, skate wheels can hold more weight than flow rails because the weight is more evenly distributed among a larger number of wheels.

-Used carton flow rack is similar to pallet flow, except product travels along equally spaced gravity rollers.
+Carton flow rackis similar to pallet flow, except product travels along equally spaced gravity rollers.
 Unlike pallet flow, carton flow rack does not require products to be loaded onto pallets.
 This style allows for different sized and shaped products to travel along the rollers to the front of the system.
 There is no braking system built into carton flow rack, but most feature a lip on the front to prevent products from falling out.

 Span-track uses roller lanes to transport product to the front of the racking.
 Because the lanes are a certain width, products must also be of similar width to be transported to the front of the racking.
 Flow tracks can actually be installed into existing pallet racks using a clip to secure each to the beams.
 Rollers come in varying widths depending on your application.